Here's What You Get Immediate Access To When You Become An Exscope Member

 The Exscope Private Group Provides Targeted Support

-This Training Program’s Private Group Allows Scientists To Ask Microscopy Questions Freely
+This Career Program’s Private Group Allows Scientists To Ask Microscopy Questions Freely

-Whether you’re a graduate student or a core manager, the Expert Microscopy Training Program is here to replace embarrassed silence with helpful support.
+Whether you’re a graduate student or a core manager, the Expert Microscopy Career Program is here to replace embarrassed silence with helpful support.

-The beauty of the Expert Microscopy Training Program is that scientists get instant access to a private group…
+The beauty of the Expert Microscopy Career Program is that scientists get instant access to a private group…

 Where they can ask their questions freely.